purmonen/Rosa/README.md

 # Rosa
-iOS-app for displaying sensor data (camera / temperature) collected from a cluster of Raspberry Pis
+iOS-app for displaying sensor data (camera / temperature) collected from a cluster of Raspberry Pis.
+Created during the Raspberry Pi challenge at Ericsson E-Hack 2015.